gamtiq/frontend-tools/README.md

 * [create-react-library](https://github.com/transitive-bullshit/create-react-library) - CLI for easily creating reusable react libraries.
 * [nwb](https://github.com/insin/nwb) - a toolkit for React, Preact, Inferno & vanilla JS apps, React libraries and other npm modules for the web, with no configuration (until you need it).

+### Component development <a name="component-dev"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [BlueKit](http://bluekit.blueberry.io/) - automatically generates a library from your React components with editable props and live preview.
+* [component-playground](https://github.com/FormidableLabs/component-playground) - a component for rendering React Components and ES6 code with editable source and live preview.
+* [Kit](https://compositor.io/kit/) - tools for developing, documenting, and testing React component libraries.
+* [React Cosmos](https://github.com/react-cosmos/react-cosmos) - dev tool for creating reusable React components.
+* [React Live](https://github.com/FormidableLabs/react-live) - brings you the ability to render React components and present the user with editable source code and live preview.
+* [React Styleguidist](https://react-styleguidist.js.org/) - isolated React component development environment with a living style guide.
+* [Storybook](https://storybook.js.org/) - a development environment for UI components.
+It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

 ### Development server <a name="dev-server"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * Node.js-based <a name="dev-server-node"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [Browsersync](https://www.browsersync.io/) - keep multiple browsers & devices in sync when building websites.